Netflix/falcor/documentation/paths.md

 var response = model.get("todos[0..2]['name','done']");
 ~~~

-PathSets are a superset of the Path grammer because in addition to Keys, PathSets can contain KeySets.
+PathSets are a superset of the Path grammar because in addition to Keys, PathSets can contain KeySets.
 A KeySet can be any of the following values:

 * Key
 * Range